Fijalkowskim/AnotherToDoList/README.md

 # Another To-Do List App

 Welcome to Another To-Do List App, a simple and intuitive to-do list application built with React, TypeScript, Tailwind CSS, and React Motion.
-This app allows you to manage your tasks efficiently with features like adding, editing, marking as done, and deleting tasks.
+This app allows you to manage your tasks efficiently with features like adding, editing, marking as done, and deleting tasks all with addition of smooth, satisfying animations.

 ## Table of Contents